Cork GAA to appeal training ban sanctions

 A Croke Park sub-committee found that Cork’s ‘team-building’ session on Youghal beach in January was in breach of Rule 6.45, which precludes collective training outside the specified window.

-The GAA rule in question, which has been the subject of liberal interpretation by some counties in the past, states the following:
+The GAA rule in question, which has been the subject of liberal interpretation by some counties in the past, says that “collective training is where one or more player(s) is/are required to be at a specific place at a specific time on a specific date.
+Inter-county panels may return to collective training and/or games for the following year on a timetable determined annually by the Central Council.”

 The three-month bans for the managers will commence when collective training is permitted.